CqLi-Fi/Passdoom-Wordlist/README.md

 ```

 #### Wordlist Paths
-Try shortcuts to the word list of your preference in your own software or with john, hashcat.
+Use your preferred word list with the url structure without the need to download and get rid of the burden.

 ```bash
 Raw[EN] : Updating